Above: the ceremonial planting

 The first legal cannabis plant in the country was planted on the grounds of the University of the West Indies Mona campus on Monday.

-The University has been accorded an order by the government to cultivate marijuana for medical research and to “set the pace for the development of a legal cannabis industry.”
+The University has been accorded an order by the government to cultivate marijuana for medical research and to “set the pace for the development of a legal Cannabis Oil industry.”

 That follows the passage of the Dangerous Drugs (Amendment) Act 2015, which recently became effective and provides for the development of a medical marijuana industry in the country.